DCrawley94/nc-teaching-resources/seminar_plans/de/03_data_fun/06_cats_rare_treasures/sem_1/plan.md

 Pick on someone to identify the first test:

-- status 200, returns correct review
+- status 200, returns correct review:

 Ask for suggestions of other tests:

 - status 404, no review found
-- status 422, malformed review_id
+- status 422, malformed review_id?

 Ask for a volunteer to talk me through writing this test: